-Expected by Oct, 5G 'Test Bed' to boost telecom technology
+Expected By Oct, 5G 'Test Bed' To Boost Telecom Technology

 Indian Institute of Technology (IIT) Madras, IIT Delhi, IIT Hyderabad, IIT Bombay, IIT Kanpur, IISc Bangalore, Society for Applied Microwave Electronics Engineering and Research (SAMEER), and Centre of Excellence in Wireless Technology (CEWiT) are among the eight collaborating institutes involved in the project.

-During 2020-21, Rs 45 crore have been allotted out of which Rs 3.1855 crore has been disbursed and utilized, said the Ministry, adding "it is expected that the balance fund shall be utilized within the stipulated time".

-Due to Covid-19 pandemic and subsequent lock down and closure of the academic institutions, the Ministry informed to a parliamentary committee that the work of hardware design, fabrication and testing was adversely affected.

-As per the Ministry, software development is on track and it is expected to complete the delayed process regarding testing and integration of the software with hardware by October.
+As per the Ministry, software development is on track and it is expected to complete the delayed process regarding testing and integration of the software with hardware by October.—IANS